10 great places to take teens

 Many parks have beginner loops, such as the popular John Muir trails in Kettle Moraine State Forest, near La Grange in southeast Wisconsin.

-On a well-organized, family-friendly bicycle tour, parents can let their teens ride ahead.
+On a well-organized, family-friendly bicycle tour, parents can let their teens ride ahead with their friends.
 In fact, some parents encourage it — so the teens can get the tent set up by the time the parents roll in.

-My favorite is the MS Society's cross-Minnesota TRAM ride in late July, which raises money to fight multiple sclerosis.
-Benefit rides tend to attract a great group of folks, and they're also one of the cheapest vacations a parent can take with a child, after the minimum funds are raised.
+My favorite is the MS Society's Ride Across Minnesota in late July, which raises money to fight multiple sclerosis.
+Benefit rides tend to attract a very nice group of folks, and they're also one of the cheapest vacations a parent can take with a child, after the minimum funds are raised.

 Riders are treated to bountiful food at rest stops.
 For dinner, they can buy food from various civic groups at the evening stop, usually a city park or fairground, and there's also wholesome evening entertainment.